 But there are other medicines besides levothyroxine, and that is liothyronine.
 For the proper medication seeing a doctor is a must.

-Supplements of fiber, calcium, and iron do not heal and can actually block the absorption of the drugs we take for the thyroid.
+Supplements of fiber, calcium, and iron do not heal and can block the absorption of the drugs we take for the thyroid.
 We need to take our thyroid drugs a few hours away from the time we take these supplements.

 For the best information on this, we should see our doctor.
-Diabetes and thyroid are actually closely related, and it is said that maybe someday the thyroid hormones will be used to treat the other condition.
+Diabetes and thyroid are closely related, and it is said that maybe someday the thyroid hormones will be used to treat the other condition.

 But for now, what we need to do is be aware of our thyroid stats and see a doctor in case it is too high or maybe too low.

 Source Verywell Health | Diabetes Council | Diabetes Spectrum | NCBI